 Postgraduate students have opportunities to organise and participate in a range of other events at the departmental level, and to collaborate with colleagues across the School of Humanities and the Faculty of Arts.
 The department is actively engaged with the GW4 group of universities; the South West and Wales Doctoral Training Partnership (SWW DTP); and with other universities and consortia across the country and around the world (such as the Worldwide Universities Network).

 The department is committed to public engagement and public history, and to working with libraries, archives, galleries and other institutions in Bristol, the South West and further afield.

 Some graduates of this programme go into academic posts or post-doctoral positions.
 Others take their skills in research and written/oral communication into a host of other professions.

-Dr Victoria Bates, (Senior Lecturer), childhood and adolescence; crime and forensics; Modern history of medicine and the medical humanities, including histories of the arts and health; Sexuality
+Dr Victoria Bates, (Associate Professor), arts and health; crime and forensics; hospital design; illness, senses and emotions; Modern history of medicine and the medical humanities; sexuality

-Professor Robert Bickers, (Professor), Modern China; Shanghai, Chinese Maritime Customs Service; Sino-British relations; social, cultural and political history of colonialism and imperialism.
+Professor Robert Bickers, (Professor), history of photography; Modern China; Shanghai, Hong Kong; Sino-British relations; social, cultural and political history of colonialism and imperialism.